Bobby Caldwell: Career

 Caldwell's debut album was followed by Cat in the Hat (1980) and Carry On (1982).
-The track "Open Your Eyes" from Cat in the Hat was sampled by J Dilla on Common's "The Light" from his 2000 album "Like Water for Chocolate".
-"Open Your Eyes" was also covered by artists John Legend and Dwele.
 For the album Carry On, Caldwell played all the instruments, was the producer and helped with arranging and mixing.
-In 2019, Lil Nas X was sued for $25 million for using the song "Carry On" (from the album of the same name) without permission in his own song of the same name from his 2018 mixtape Nasaratti, which at the time was available on YouTube, Spotify and SoundCloud.
 In 1983, Caldwell released August Moon only in Japan.
 It was released in the United States in the 1990s.

 Singer Boz Scaggs advised Caldwell to write songs for other musicians after TK Records shut down.
 Caldwell wrote "The Next Time I Fall", which became a hit for Amy Grant and Peter Cetera, along with songs for Scaggs himself, Roy Ayers, Chicago, Natalie Cole, Neil Diamond, Roberta Flack, and Al Jarreau.

 On Blue Condition (1996), Caldwell turned from R&B to recording big band arrangements of songs from the Great American Songbook, particularly those sung by Frank Sinatra.
 He also portrayed Sinatra in tributes to the Rat Pack in Las Vegas.
 He continued to sing standards on Come Rain or Come Shine (1999), The Consummate Bobby Caldwell (2010) and After Dark (2014).
-In 2015, he collaborated with record producer Jack Splash on the album Cool Uncle.
+In 2015, he collaborated with record producer Jack Splash on the album Cool Uncle.'

+Influence

+The Caldwell track "Open Your Eyes" from Cat in the Hat was sampled by J Dilla on Common's "The Light" from his 2000 album Like Water for Chocolate.
+"Open Your Eyes" was also covered by artists John Legend and Dwele.

+In 2019, the owner of the rights to the Caldwell song "Carry On" (from the album of the same name) sued Lil Nas X for $25 million for using the song without permission in his own song of the same name from his 2018 mixtape Nasaratti, which at the time was available on YouTube, Spotify and SoundCloud.

 Death

-Caldwell died at his home in the Great Meadows section of Independence Township, New Jersey, on March 14, 2023.
-He was 71.
-His death was announced the following day by his wife, who stated on Twitter that "Bobby passed away here at home.
-I held him tight in my arms as he left us.
-I am forever heartbroken.
-Thanks to all of you for your many prayers over the years."
-According to Regenerative Medicine LA, Caldwell's health had declined after suffering severe side effects from fluoroquinolone.
+Caldwell died at his home in Great Meadows, Independence Township, New Jersey, on March 14, 2023, at the age of 71.
+His death was announced the following day by his wife, Mary Beth Caldwell.
+According to his wife, Caldwell's health had declined after suffering severe side effects from fluoroquinolone in 2017.

+Following Caldwell's death, his 1978 hit song "What You Won’t Do for Love" experienced a surge in popularity on social media, such as on TikTok and Instagram.
+In early 2024, the song reached No. 1 on the TikTok Billboard Top 50 chart as well as a brief entry at No. 86 on the UK Singles Downloads Chart.
+This was due to a viral trend featuring videos of chocolate-covered strawberries paired with the song’s signature horn intro.
+The original video that sparked the phenomenon, posted by user pr4yforgabs, garnered over 420 million views and 50 million likes on TikTok.